How to Improve Blood Circulation in Feet Without Going to the Doctor

 Aside from delivering much needed oxygen, it also helps improve skin tone and cell regeneration.
 Poor blood circulation can be caused by smoking, lack of exercise, and blood clots.

 Because they are located far from the heart, the feet sometimes suffer from poor circulation.
-Many people wonder how to improve blood circulation in feet.
 Cold feet is one of the most common symptoms of poor circulation in the area.
 Other symptoms include bloating or swelling of the toes or feet, cramps, and pins and needles.

 What Causes Poor Circulation?

 - Aside from the above-mentioned reasons, poor blood circulation is also caused by aging.
 As a person gets older, the arteries lose some of their elasticity which makes them narrower.
 Since the passageways are now smaller, the heart has to pump harder to get blood through.
 This results in decreased circulation and high blood pressure.

 - Smoking is a big contributor to poor blood circulation as well.
 Smoking causes the buildup of plaque along the arterial walls, making the passageways narrower.
 The heart now has to pump faster, resulting in hypertension.
 The same thing is true with obesity, since plaque buildup is also present.